-: Click to add an overlay.
-Select the type of overlay from the dropdown list:

-- Text: Select to show a text that is integrated in the live view image and visible in all views, recordings and snapshots.
-You can enter your own text, and you can also include pre-configured modifiers to automatically show for example time, date, frame rate. - : Click to add the date modifier %F to show yyyy-mm-dd. - Since the contract of the co - Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
-For example, %a shows the day of the week. - Size: Select the desired font size. - Appearance: Select the text color and background color, for example, white text on a black background (default). - : Select the position of the overlay in the image. - Image: Select to show a static image superimposed over the video stream.
+- : Click to add an overlay.
+Select the type of overlay from the dropdown list: Text: Select to show a text that is integrated in the live view image and visible in all views, recordings and snapshots.
+You can enter your own text, and you can also include pre-configured modifiers to automatically show for example time, date, frame rate. - Click to add the date modifier % F to show yyyy-mm-dd.
+Click to add the time modifier %x to show hh:mm:ss (24-hour clock).
+Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
+For example, %a shows the day of the week.
+Size: Select the desired font size.
+Appearance: Select the text color and background color, for example, white text on a black background (default). - Select the position of the overlay in the image.
+Image: Select to show a static image superimposed over the video stream.
 You can use .bmp, .png, .jpeg, or .svg files.
 To upload an image, click Images.
-Before you upload an image, you can choose to: - Scale with resolution: Select to automatically scale the overlay image to fit the video resolution. - Use transparency: Select and enter the RGB hexadecimal value for that color.
+Before you upload an image, you can choose to: - Scale with resolution: Select to automatically scale the overlay image to fit the video resolution.
+Use transparency: Select and enter the RGB hexadecimal value for that color.
 Use the format RRGGBB.
-Examples of hexadecimal values: FFFFFF for white, 000000 for black, FF00000 for red, 6633FF for blue, and 669900 for green.
-Only for .bmp images. - Streaming indicator : Select to show an animation superimposed over the video stream.
-The animation indicates that the video stream is live, even if the scene doesn't contain any motion. - Appearance: Select the animation color and background color, for example, red animation on a transparent background (default). - Size: Select the desired font size. - : Select the position of the overlay in the image.
+Examples of hexadecimal values: FFFFF for white, 000000 for black, FF00000 for red, 6633FF for blue, and 669900 for green.
+Only for .bmp images. • Streaming indicator \mathbf{U} : Select to show an animation superimposed over the video stream.
+The animation indicates that the video stream is live, even if the scene doesn't contain any motion.
+Appearance: Select the animation color and background color, for example, red animation on a transparent background (default). - Size: Select the desired font size. - Select the position of the overlay in the image.